vladavilov/playground/git-epic-creator/ai_docs/tasks.md

 - Requirement nodes with embedding storage
 - Document and JiraTicket nodes for evidence
 - Relationships: REFERENCED_BY, EVIDENCED_BY, MERGED_FROM
+- Entities: RELATED_TO, DESCRIBED_IN
 - Schema validation and constraints
+- Should be implemented in a one-call microservice, initializing the database and creating the schema, same as DB-001

 **Acceptance Criteria:**
 - Graph schema supports requirement-centric design
 - Bidirectional navigation between entities and requirements
 - Evidence tracking through document and ticket relationships
 - Constraint validation prevents data inconsistencies
-- Schema evolution strategy implemented

-### DB-003: Configure Neo4j Vector Indexes for Semantic Search
+### [x] DB-003: Configure Neo4j Vector Indexes for Semantic Search
 **Priority:** Critical
 **Dependencies:** DB-002
 **Architecture Mapping:** Section 3.1 Vector Embedding Recommendations